Obada-gh/Code102-reading-notes/Duckett JavaScript & jQuery.md

 * JavaScript to program the behavior of web pages

+* HTMl , css , JavaScript all togather can make excellent web page.

->this link make the javascript more ez see the [javascript w3 schools](https://www.w3schools.com/js/DEFAULT.asp).
+>to start the tutorial click on [javascript w3 schools](https://www.w3schools.com/js/DEFAULT.asp).

 ##### *writen by OBADA ALHAWJREH.*